75 Free SEO Tips For Small Business

 Just by looking at it, I know this will not be truncated nor will it will be flagged for any type of violation of any search engine’s guidelines.

-You’ve got 135 characters to elaborate on your meta title, so use them wisely and create something that is interesting, useful and inviting to potential viewers.
+You’ve only got about 130 characters to elaborate on your meta description, so use them wisely and create something that is interesting, useful and inviting to potential viewers.

 Google will truncate it if it’s too long or replace some-or-all of it by scraping information from your page.